67: No Such Thing As The Hoo-Hah Monologues

 So, oh, well, that's a cool fact.
 I really like that.

-They also have teddy bears that have cropped t-shirts, and they read, it don't gitmo better than this.
+Also, they have teddy bears that you have cropped T-shirts and they read, It don't gitmo better than this.
 Gitmo being the abbreviation.

 Yeah.
 It's pretty crazy.

-They got things like Baskin-Robbins there, the ice cream shop.
-They got McDonald's, there's a subway, KFC, Pizza Hut.
+They got things like Baskin' Robbins there, the ice cream shop.
+They got McDonald's.

-Yeah, I just, I really like when you hear about military compounds or places, when you hear something out of place.
+Yeah, I just really like when you hear about military compounds or places, when you hear something out of place.
 Andy has a great fact about the CIA.

 That's an unusual name.
 Where do you get that?